SimformSolutionsPvtLtd/flutter_chatview/README.md

 # ChatView
  [![chatview](https://img.shields.io/pub/v/chatview?label=chatview)](https://pub.dev/packages/chatview)

-A Flutter package that allows you to integrate Chat View with highly customization options.
+A Flutter package that allows you to integrate Chat View with highly customization options such as one on one chat, group chat, message reactions, reply messages, link preview and configurations for overall view.

 For web demo
 visit [Chat View Example](https://chat-view-8f1b5.web.app/#/).